 The 1940 Act prohibits certain transactions between us, Triangle SBIC, Triangle SBIC II, as well as our and their affiliates, without first obtaining an exemptive order from the SEC.
 We and Triangle SBIC filed a joint exemptive application with the SEC in 2007 requesting relief under various Sections of the 1940 Act that would permit us, as the BDC parent, and Triangle SBIC, as a BDC/SBIC subsidiary, to operate effectively as one company for 1940 Act regulatory purposes.
 Specifically, the application requested relief for us and Triangle SBIC to (a) engage in certain transactions with each other, (b) invest in securities in which the other is an investor and engage in transactions with portfolio companies that would not otherwise be prohibited if the BDC and its subsidiary were one company, (c) be subject to modified consolidated asset coverage requirements for senior securities issued by the BDC and the BDC/SBIC subsidiary, (d) allow the BDC/SBIC subsidiary to have the maximum amount of borrowing capacity for SBICs permitted under the SBA and the 1940 Act, and (e) allow Triangle SBIC, as the BDC/SBIC subsidiary, to file reports under the Exchange Act on a consolidated basis with us, the parent BDC.
 In October 2008, the SEC issued an exemptive relief order approving the above requests.
-We, Triangle SBIC II and any future Triangle subsidiaries.
+We, Triangle SBIC and Triangle SBIC II have also filed an application requesting an amendment to the SEC's October 2008 exemptive order to provide this relief, as applicable, to Triangle SBIC II and any future Triangle subsidiaries.
 Our application is currently pending with the SEC.